BrainBlend-AI/atomic-agents/docs/api/atomic_agents/lib/tools/content_scraping_tool.md

 #### Arguments

-- `params` *ContentScrapingToolSchema* - The input parameters for the tool, adhering to the input schema.
+- `params` *ContentScrapingToolInputSchema* - The input parameters for the tool, adhering to the input schema.

 #### Returns